smparekh/camel-example-servlet-tomcat/README.md

 Camel Servlet and Apache Tomcat example
 =======================================

-An example which shows how to use the Camel Servlet with Apache Tomcat.
+An example which proxies request to [Camel Rest Servlet Example](https://github.com/smparekh/camel-example-servlet-rest-tomcat)

+It uses a simple header 'Auth-Key' = 'RedHat' to authorize the request.

 You will need to package this example first: mvn package